Enforce SSH protocol 2 in sshd_config on Linux endpoints to disable SSHv1 and block protocol downgrade attacks

-Root privileges for the Automox agent
+Root or sudo privileges for the Automox agent (the default agent context already meets this)

 Consider Worklets your easy button

 A Worklet is an automation script, written in Bash or PowerShell, designed for seamless execution on endpoints – at scale – within the Automox platform.
-Worklet automation scripts perform configuration, remediation, and the installation or removal of applications and settings across Windows, macOS, and Linux.
+Worklets deploy named-CVE mitigations within hours of disclosure, perform configuration, remediation, and install or remove applications and settings across Windows, macOS, and Linux.

 AUTOMOX + WORKLETS™